camunda/camunda-docs/docs/components/modeler/bpmn/inclusive-gateways/inclusive-gateways.md

 ![An inclusive gateway has decided to take the steps to cook pasta, stir-fry steak, and prepare salad.](assets/inclusive-gateway-2.png)

 If no condition is fulfilled, it takes the **default flow** of the gateway.
-If the gateway has no default flow, an incident is created.
+If no condition is fulfilled and the gateway has no default flow, an incident is created.

 For example: No courses selected then the default flow `Salad` is taken.